Workplace violence prevention

 Before developing or improving your program, it’s critical to conduct a thorough evaluation of existing capabilities and resources.
 Our assessments include these key steps:

-- Gather input from key stakeholders throughout the organization – including HR, Security, Legal, Facilities, Ethics and Compliance and Leadership
+- Gather input from key stakeholders throughout the organization – including HR, Security, Legal, Facilities, Marketing, Ethics and Compliance and Leadership

 - Review employment screening techniques